Hugopeb/ConvolutionalNetFromScratch/README.md

 This way you can just modify the code without having to go through the whole notebook and its explanations.

+---

 ## Project Structure

 Here’s an overview of the files and folders in this project:

 - **Main_notebook.ipynb**: Ideal for exploring the network interactively and understanding each step of the implementation.
 - **model.py**: Contains the classes and functions defining your neural network layers and forward/backward passes.
-- **images/**: Visual outputs to showcase results, mainy filter activations.
+- **images/**: Visual outputs to showcase results, mainly filter activations.
 - **requirements.txt**: Install all Python packages needed with `pip install -r requirements.txt`
 - **README.md**: This file, explaining the project, how to use it, and providing examples.
 - **LICENSE**: File containing the MIT License.

+---

 ## License